 What is Choice Theory

-Choice Theory is a type of cognitive-behavioral psychotherapy that emphasizes the individual’s control over his or her own feelings and actions and teaches the concept that all behavior is chosen.
+Choice theory emphasizes the individual’s control over his or her own feelings and actions and teaches the concept that all behavior is chosen.
 It was created by Dr. William Glasser.
 The theory states that all human behavior is driven by the desire to satisfy five basic human needs: the need to be loved and accepted, the need to be powerful, the need to be free, the need to have fun and the need to survive.
 Conflict arises because humans can only control their own behavior.

 The Ten Axioms